A Career Transition Checklist

 Career transitions are often challenging periods to navigate.

 Do I have the motivation and emotional stamina for a career transition?
 How is my energy, motivation, focus and mood today, or this week?
+Can I identify when and under what circumstances my motivation drops?
 What can I realistically accomplish today, or this week?
 How do I feel about what I have accomplished so far?
 What needs re-adjusting, what should be prioritized?
-Can I identify when and under what circumstances my motivation drops?
 Am I avoiding next steps?
 How organized, or disorganized, do I feel?

 Transitions often include changes in salary, in “professional status,” in which skills we are using, in day-to-day responsibilities and will likely require a period of adjustment and/or training.
 Transitions include new work environments, new leadership styles, new colleagues, and new team dynamics.